 We come from stardust.
 Our life stories are woven into the story of the universe in lifetimes across generations.
 The long history of humanity has been one of deep harmony with all other life on Earth.
 But now, we find ourselves out of balance with life itself.
 All generations alive in this moment have a choice: do we continue to destroy life or do we choose the continuation of life?
 We can be Earth Regenerators – cultivating, stewarding, regenerating and connecting our "life places" (bioregions) around the planet.
 The emergence of Bioregional Earth is this new/old story

 Air is breath.
-It's time to breathe new life into human existence as place-based expressions of unique geology, ecology, and culture.
+It's time to breathe new life into human existence as place-based expressions of unique hydrology, geology, ecology, and culture.
 Young and old are gathering to regenerate the Earth at the bioregional scale and organize into a planetary network of learning exchanges between landscapes.
 The Design School for Regenerating Earth is unique as it connects theory and practice, online learning journeys with real-world experiences – while drawing on tools and approaches from around the planet.
 Join like-minded and like-hearted people in your landscape and other bioregions to explore how to connect the personal and the planetary, weave together diverse regenerative projects, create Bioregional Learning Centers, and grow collaborative funding and governance systems